avi-2-avi/avi-2-avi/README.md

 Things to know about me:

 * Specializing in Systems and Software Engineering
-* Have experience with Frontend and Backend development
+* Have experience with Frontend, Backend and Cloud
-* Currently working as a Software Technical Engineer
+* Currently working as a Cloud Engineer

 ✨ Nice to meet y'all! ✨ ¡Un gusto en conocerlos! ✨ Ravi de vous rencontrer! ✨